fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs label %}
-The human-readable text displayed for this choice option.
+The display value, or human-readable text, for a titular choice option.
 {% enddocs %}

 {% docs language %}